StephanWels/dev-portfolio/README.md

 #### Role
 Frontend Developer
 #### Responsibilities
-* portal frontend development with Angular 5 and Angular Material Components
+* Portal frontend development with Angular 5 and Angular Material Components
-* implementation of an insurance rate calculator widget to be embedded into other (non-angular) host websites
+* Implementation of an insurance rate calculator widget to be embedded into other (non-angular) host websites
-* supporting backend development for existing Spring Boot Web Services
+* Supporting backend development for existing Spring Boot Web Services
-* bootstrapping and maintenance of a continuous integration pipeline for backend and frontend components
+* Bootstrapping and maintenance of a continuous integration pipeline for backend and frontend components
-* developing an app version of the portal with ionic
+* Developing an app version of the portal with ionic
-* integrating a headless CMS (contentful)
+* Integrating a headless CMS (contentful)

 #### Tech Stack
 ##### Backend